alexiamhe93/RedditModerationTopicModel/README.md

 There are three folders:

-(1) data: Contains all data required for replication
+(1) "data": Contains all data required for replication

-(2) model: Contains the trained topic model
+(2) "model": Contains the trained topic model

-(3) Supplementary materials B: Contains additional documentation pertaining to the paper
+(3) "Supplementary materials B": Contains additional documentation pertaining to the paper

-We have also compressed both data files (data.zip) for easy download and access in the Python notebook.
+We have also compressed both data files (model_data.zip) for easy download and access in the Python notebook.

 ## Running the notebook